sysc3010-t3/car-pi/README.md

 2. Set up the Raspberry Pi as a wireless access point.
   a) Follow the instructions [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).
-  b) Copy the files in `config-files` to their corresponding locations, as indicated in `config-files/README.md`.
+  b) Copy the files in `config-files/` to their corresponding locations, as indicated in `config-files/README.md`.
   c) Reboot the Raspberry Pi.
 3. Run the car server.